samarthpatel1289/email-unsubscriber/README.md

 # Email Unsubscriber

-A Python application that automatically detects and processes unsubscribe options in emails from Apple Mail.
+A Python application that automatically detects and processes unsubscribe options in emails using the Gmail API.

 ## Features

-- Reads emails from Apple Mail using AppleScript
+- Reads emails from Gmail using the official API
 - Detects unsubscribe options in email headers and body
 - Processes both HTTP and mailto unsubscribe links
-- Runs continuously, checking for new emails every 5 minutes
-- Marks processed emails as read
+- Runs on demand or can be scheduled via cron

 ## Installation